 "You live above the water you drink," Amper said.
 "That's the whole point of the act.
 To keep the water pristine."

-John Turner, a co-founder of the Pine Barrens Society in 1977, who helped lead Sunday's hike, pointed out native plants and animals -- an osprey circled overhead, red wing blackbirds, swallows, a bluebird.
-Four large snapping turtles congregated at a bridge.
+John Turner, a co-founder of the Pine Barrens Society in 1977, who helped lead yesterday's hike, pointed out native plants and animals -- an osprey circled overhead, red wing blackbirds, swallows, a bluebird.
+Four large snapping turtles congregated over a bridge.